A Brief History of the Centre for Inquiry Canada

-However, the Canadian Atheist Bus Campaign story has a happy ending, and a CFI victory.
+However, the Canadian Atheist Bus Campaign story has a happy ending, and a CFIC victory.
 On the local scene, champions of free speech emerged.
 For example, Alex Cullen, an Ottawa Councilor and Chair of the City’s Transit Committee, championed an appeal that ultimately saw Ottawa City Council conduct a vote, in front of groups of children bused in from local Christian schools, and pass a motion by 13-7 to allow the ads to proceed.

 Then later that year the Supreme Court of Canada ruled unanimously that BC Transit had violated Charter free speech rights by refusing to display political ads by the Canadian Federation of Students, a landmark ruling on the responsibility of public agencies to be bound by Canada’s Charter of Rights and Freedoms.
-This precedent guaranteed that all cities across Canada would have to run atheist ads, and other ads that might make controversial claims about religion, alternative medicine and other matters related to CFI’s mandate.
-CFI therefore proceeded to run atheist ads in Kamloops and Kelowna, BC the following year.
+This precedent guaranteed that all cities across Canada would have to run atheist ads, and other ads that might make controversial claims about religion, alternative medicine and other matters related to CFI Canada’s mandate.
+CFI Canada therefore proceeded to run atheist ads in Kamloops and Kelowna, BC the following year.
 Then, as a further twist on the story, Kelowna became the first jurisdiction in the world to enjoy the dubious honour of having atheist ads stolen off its bus, an action that merely served to increase support and attention.

-After receiving charity status from the Canada Revenue Agency in September 2009, CFI launched what would become an annual year end fundraising campaign, campaigns that would see financial support matched by donations from various large donors.
+After receiving charity status from the Canada Revenue Agency in September 2009, CFIC launched what would become an annual year end fundraising campaign, campaigns that would see financial support matched by donations from various large donors.

-CFI had emerged as an independent, completely Canadian-led, highly-visible national charitable organization.
+CFIC had emerged as an independent, completely Canadian-led, highly-visible national charitable organization.